Rick Masters, Foreign Correspondent

-Hatvia on the Brink (1941).
-(Title made up by me.)
+Help!
+It's Broken!
+(1941).
+Art: Ken Ernst.
 Rick Masters, foreign correspondent in Europe for an American newspaper, gets involved with the small republic of Hatvia, a country about to be overrun by vicious Nazis.

 Rick Masters is a handsome young man, in a good blue suit.
 His partner, Skinny Dane, is a comical sidekick - but also impresses one as a person of talent and determination.

 Alfred Hitchcock had made a film Foreign Correspondent (1940), about a young American newsman caught up into Nazi-era intrigue in Europe.
 This comic book story is very much in the same mode.
 Like the film, the comic book story is genuinely complex, with numerous factions and issues in the politics of Europe of the time being incorporated in a breezy narrative.

 The New Pilot (1942).
 Tale signed by "Ken Ernst".
 (Title made up by me.)
 Rick is captured by a fifth columnist in Hatvia.